eerkela/bertrand/docs/source/content/api/attach.rst

 pdcast.attach
 =============
-If :func:`pdcast.attach() <attach>` is invoked, each of these methods will be attached directly to ``pandas.Series`` and ``pandas.DataFrame`` objects under the given endpoints.
+If :func:`pdcast.attach() <attach>` is invoked, each of these methods will be attached directly to :class:`pandas.Series` and :class:`pandas.DataFrame` objects under the given endpoints.
 The only exception is the :func:`@dispatch() <dispatch>` decorator itself, which allows users to add new methods to this list.

 These methods may not be defined for all types.
 If a type does not define a method, it will default to the standard pandas implementation if one exists.
 See each method's description for a list of types that it applies to.
-If there is any doubt, an explicit check can be performed by testing whether a series' ``.element_type`` has an attribute of the same name.
+If there is any doubt, an explicit check can be performed by testing whether a series' :attr:`element_type <pandas.Series.element_type>` has an attribute of the same name.
 If this is the case, then the overloaded definition will be used for that series.

 .. doctest:: attach